typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 who provides the instance of `ContextShift[IO]` in the `run` method.

 #### Echo server code, thread pool for clients version
-The version of our echo server using a thead pool is available [here](https://github.com/lrodero/cats-effect-tutorial/blob/master/src/main/scala/catsEffectTutorial/EchoServerV4_ClientThreadPool.scala).
+The version of our echo server using a thread pool is available [here](https://github.com/lrodero/cats-effect-tutorial/blob/master/src/main/scala/catsEffectTutorial/EchoServerV4_ClientThreadPool.scala).

 ## Let's not forget about `async`